fortinet-fortisoar/solution-pack-soc-simulator/README.md

 3. Playbook Collection(s)
     - 02 - Use Case - SOC Simulator (4):

-Following is a list of playbooks under “02 - Use Case - SOC Simulator”
+        Following is a list of playbooks under "02 - Use Case - SOC Simulator"

     |**Playbook Name**|**Description**
     | :- | :- |